 The Role and Mission of The Opera Club of The Villages

 In 1997, the Opera Club of The Villages established the Harold S. Schwartz Music Scholarship program to honor the founder of The Villages and to commemorate his lifelong love of music.
 It is a goal of the Opera Club to encourage and support students of music in developing their talent and achieving their educational goals, which will in turn enrich all of our lives.
 Since 2005, more than $386,000 in scholarship money has been awarded to students in Lake, Marion and Sumter Counties.
-This year, after our 2018 auditions, $51,000 was awarded to eight talented winners.
+Last year, after our 2018 auditions, $54,000 was awarded to eight talented winners.

 During the school year, applications are sent to schools in the tri-county area.
 Students wishing to apply for the scholarships must be graduating seniors with a minimum grade point average of 3.0.
 They must be planning to major or minor in music education or performance at the college or university of their choice.
 The student must complete the application and submit it along with an essay, two letters of recommendation, and official school transcripts.